emeseuk/iDine/README.md

 # iDine

-This is a SwiftUI test project.
+This is a SwiftUI test project from the HJacking with Swift Live conference.
+All credit goes to Paul Hudson.